“There’s no need to be aggressive,” the hotel receptionist backs off a bit.

 By this time my fury has made me totally forget I’m naked.

 “Aggressive?
 Aggressive?”
 I take a step toward him.
 “I think I’m being remarkably calm under the circumstances.”

-The circumstances are that I’m now almost standing in the corridor of an airport hotel, it’s 2.30am and we have to get up for a flight at 4am.
+The circumstances are that I’m now almost standing in the corridor of an airport hotel, it’s 2.30am and we have to get up for a flight to Zadar at 4am.
 At 2am we were rudely awakened by someone in the corridor making a right racket as they found their room.
 Just as we were falling back asleep the door was banged angrily and a voice shouted.
 “IT’S RECEPTION… OPEN THIS DOOR NOW.”

 So I did… in a flash so to speak.

 Basically he was there because of complaints from the floor below about the noise at 2am and simply chose the wrong room to do his ‘police raid’ thing.

 As he backed away I threw all sorts of threats at him – “first thing in the morning this is going on Twitter, facebook, Tripadvisor…”

 Cheesy I know, but better than punching him in his gobby mouth which, given my sleep deprived state, was a tempting alternative.

 First thing in the morning, an hour or so later, I did as I promised and Tweeted.
 Sleepy and still furious I didn’t hold back about my annoyance with the hotel chain responsible.
 We’d paid to get at least a few hours sleep before a long journey.
 They’d failed to deliver that sleep.
 I told Andy what I’d written and she immediately advised me to delete it – it was too strong.
 I did.
 It had lived on Twitter for about all of a minute.

 Long enough for the hotel’s social media team to see it and reply.